Duncanswilson/va_localization/README.md

 # va_localization
-using latent representations of images to have systems learn where the hell they =
+using latent representations of images to have systems learn where they are **This project is not currently being worked on **

 ## Localization Via Latent Representation